Skip to content

 COPYRIGHT_HOLDERLegal entity in About + Monthly Wrap footersPublic (branding)

-All values are public.
-OAuth client identifiers and branding strings, not secrets.
-The branding keys (DOCS_URL, COMMUNITY_DISCORD_URL, COPYRIGHT_HOLDER, plus the two GITHUB_REPO_*) are optional fork overrides; each falls back to the upstream MrDemonWolf default if blank.
+All values are public: OAuth client identifiers and branding strings, not secrets.
+The branding keys are optional fork overrides that fall back to the upstream MrDemonWolf defaults when blank.

 Entitlements